-In addition, and as already highlighted by the Operational Evaluation 2021 it has to be remembered that indicators could be a suitable tool for improving cross-border dimension (see Chapter 3 with Focus on indicators, Operational Evaluation 2021), with particular reference to indicators including cross-border issues.
+In addition, and as already highlighted during the evaluation path (e.g. the Operational Evaluation 2021), it has to be remembered that indicators could be a suitable tool for improving cross-border dimension (see Chapter 3 with Focus on indicators, Operational Evaluation 2021), with particular reference to indicators including cross-border issues.
 Looking at the indicators' qualitative analysis at standard project level that have the implementation closed, included in the Paper 1, some interesting concerns can be shared as examples of cross-border dimension: there are some indicators that are particular significant for capturing and measuring the cross-border dimension (such as the ones including joint actions etc.).

-5.3 Cross-border cooperation added value
+5.3.
+Cross-border cooperation added value